Random flip-flop

 Random flip-flop (RFF) is a theoretical concept of a non-sequential logic circuit capable of generating true randomness.
 By definition, it operates as an "ordinary" edge-triggered clocked flip-flop, except that its clock input acts randomly and with probability p = 1/2.
-Unlike Boolean circuits, which behave deterministically, random flip-flop behaves non-deterministically.
-By definition, random flip-flop is electrically compatible with Boolean logic circuits.
-Together with them, RFF makes up a full set of logic circuits capable of performing arbitrary algorithms, namely to realize Probabilistic Turing machine.
+Unlike Boolean circuits, which behave deterministically, a random flip-flop behaves non-deterministically.
+By definition, a random flip-flop is electrically compatible with Boolean logic circuits, and when they are used together, RFFs make up a full set of logic circuits capable of performing arbitrary algorithms, realizing a Probabilistic Turing machine.